Ecm20/STA6257_Project_SVM/Research/Week 4.md

 https://ieeexplore.ieee.org/abstract/document/9242572

 This article walks through how to successfully setup and run an SVM based on a binary classification problem.
 Furthermore, it details the inner workings of various types of kernels that can be used to accurately map your planes based on the complexity of the data.
-I found this particularly interesting as I was wondering about what kernel to build upon and it seems as if an RBF or a Guassian kernel might be our ticket.
+I found this particularly interesting as I was wondering about what kernel to build upon and it seems as if an RBF or a Gaussian kernel might be our ticket.